MicrosoftDocs/azure-docs/articles/machine-learning/algorithm-module-reference/normalize-data.md

 *Normalization* avoids these problems by creating new values that maintain the general distribution and ratios in the source data, while keeping values within a scale applied across all numeric columns used in the model.

-This module offers several options for transforming numeric data:
+This component offers several options for transforming numeric data:

 - You can change all values to a 0-1 scale, or transform the values by representing them as percentile ranks rather than absolute values.
 - You can apply normalization to a single column, or to multiple columns in the same dataset.